cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ### Honeypots

 In this mode some random frames of the task are selected into the validation set.
 Then, validation frames are randomly mixed into regular annotation jobs.
-It can also be called "Ground Truth pool", reflecting the way validation frames are used.
+This mode can also be called "Ground Truth pool", reflecting the way validation frames are used.
 This mode can only be used at task creation and cannot be changed later.

 The mode has some limitations on the compatible tasks: